Date: 28 November 2023, 18:00 CET

 A Joulia Strauss film

-* Used image: Joulia Strauss, drawing by Marc Müller, film still from the Transindigenous Assembly
+* Used cover image: Joulia Strauss, drawing by Marc Müller; other images: film stills

 The Ecologies of Care 2023 lecture series is organized by Elke Krasny at the Academy of Fine Arts Vienna and Urška Jurman at the Igor Zabel Association for Culture and Theory in Ljubljana.